Compulsive Eating Disorder: Possible Symptoms And Treatment Options

 What is compulsive eating disorder?

-Compulsive eating disorder (CED), also commonly known as binge eating disorder, is generally known as a mental health condition that is characterized by recurring episodes of excessive or uncontrolled eating.
+Compulsive eating disorder (CED), also commonly known as binge eating disorder, is generally known as a mental health condition that is characterized by recurring episodes of excessive or uncontrolled eating behaviors.
 CED is considered by some to be the most common eating disorder, with other common examples including anorexia nervosa and bulimia nervosa.

 CED-related binge eating episodes can involve eating large amounts of food in a short period of time, often to the point of discomfort or pain.
 When engaging in compulsive eating relating to CED (or what some incorrectly refer to as “compulsive overeating”) people may also experience excessive distress or feel as though they have a lack of control.